MCEEdmonds/DSBOOTCAMP_ExcelHW/README.md

 MicroSoft Word document

 Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
-See Word document Excel_ChallengeHW
+See Excel-ChallengeHW_DataScience.docx
 What are some limitations of this dataset?
-See Word document Excel_ChallengeHW What are some other possible tables and/or graphs that we could create?
-See Word document Excel_ChallengeHW
+See Excel-ChallengeHW_DataScience.docx What are some other possible tables and/or graphs that we could create?
+See Excel-ChallengeHW_DataScience.docx